 - Add some psyllium husks or natural fibres such as chia or basil seeds to your daily routine to ensure regular bowel movements.

 - Start having fermented foods on a regular basis.
 Fermented foods rebalance the gut ecology which is critical for healthy digestion and metabolising hormones correctly.
 Happy Greens contain LIVE probiotics to improve microflora levels.

-Step two - Vitamin and mineral supplements
+Step Two - Vitamin and mineral supplements

 The following supplements may help: